hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 - specify the service mapping in the DID method and implement the resource resolution logic in the DID resolver
 - add `didDocumentMetadata.linkedResourceMetadata` field to the DID method and implement the logic in the VDR layer
 - implement the service layer according to the ToIP specification

+ToIP solution specifies the requirements to the VDR (blockchain) that is not easy to achieve with the current implementation of the Atala PRISM platform.
+According to this specification, the Universal Resolver must have the direct access to the blockchain or use a centralized layer for fetching the resources over REST API.
+Before implementing this specification is the Atala PRISM platform we need to answer the following questions:

+- who is hosting the `prism-node` infrastructure for the Universal Resolver and how it's managed?
+- should we make the PRISM DID Method responsible for resource resolution logic?

 #### Positive Consequences